What You Actually Get for £79 a Month

 That is the whole pitch.

-If three pages is not enough for your business, or you want ongoing work to improve the site over time, here is the full rundown of our other packages and how to figure out which one fits.
+If Standard is more than you need, or you want something built to spec, here is the full rundown of all three plans and how to figure out which one fits.
 And if you are still wondering whether a website is even worth it in a world where people are asking ChatGPT for recommendations, we wrote about that too.

 Small business notes